codsen/codsen/packages/array-pull-all-with-glob/README.md

 ## Pulling

 Let's say you have an array of strings and another array of strings to remove from the first array.
 That's easy to achieve with Lodash's [_.pullAll](https://lodash.com/docs/#pullAll).
-However, what if you are not sure what the to-be-removed strings exactly look like, or there are many of them, like `module-1`, `module-2` and so on?
+However, what if you are not sure what the to-be-removed strings exactly look like, or there are many of them, like `module-1`, `module-2`, ... `module-99` and so on?

-You need be able to put a _glob_ in search query, that is a string pattern (`*`), which means _any character from here on_.
+You need be able to put a _glob_ in a search query, that is a string pattern (`*`), which means _any character from here on_.

-That's what this library does.
 Check it out how easy it is to pull (remove) some strings from an array:

 ```js
 source = ['something', 'module-1', 'module-2', 'module-jhkgdhgkhdfghdkghfdk']